MichaelCurrin/table-sniffer/docs/README.md

 Maybe I can at least print out text from around the table of show the tables in a summarized text form structure of the page, for context.
 With the sentence or heading before/after the table.

 Maybe the ID, class etc. printed.
 Or `caption`.

+### Extract other elements

+Expand to more then just tables.

+e.g. Use CSS selector or flag on the command-line to extract or all text in the body of the page, or all links.